Crossroads Christian Church: General

 The church has a variety of ministries available to attendees including online audio and video sermons and a separate Spanish language ministry.

 Restoration Roasters

 In 2003, Crossroads opened its first full-service café called Third Place Cafe.
-Day.
 Third Place Cafe was retired in 2013, and the space has been converted into a coffee shop named "Restoration Roasters."
 It is run by the Orange County Rescue Mission.